-Director of Research and Program Evaluation
+Director, Research and Program Evaluation

-Gill holds a masters of social work and has conducted research and policy writing on reproductive justice, the intersections of HIV and intimate partner violence, trauma-informed care, street-based economies, and harm-reduction models.
+Alicia holds a masters of social work and has conducted research and policy writing on reproductive justice, the intersections of HIV and intimate partner violence, trauma-informed care, street-based economies, and harm-reduction models.
 She believes data can help tell our stories and can be both accessible and impactful.
 She is deeply committed to dismantling oppression, uplifting solidarity across identities, and helping to collectively shape a more just world.